Master of Architecture with Master of Landscape Architecture

 Architecture and landscape architecture work in concert to create functional, innovative and beautiful buildings and places.

-This combined degree examines the vital relationship between the two areas of study and offers a holistic perspective on the profession today.
+This double degree examines the vital relationship between the two areas of study and offers a holistic perspective on the profession today.
 How can we effect environmental change through design?
 How can we stay responsive to shifting needs and landscapes?

 What will you do?